-This migration safari has been especially designed to track the progress of the annual wildebeest migration in Kenya and Tanzania.
-Dubbed the ‘Greatest Wildlife Show on Earth', the migration features a cast of millions, covers an 800-kilometer circuit, and weaves birth, life and death into a spectacular tapestry, which illustrates the concept of ‘the survival of the fittest' in all of its tragic, comic, violent and awesome splendour.
+Travelling by road, this tour will allow our visitors to experience the migration, dubbed the ‘Greatest Wildlife Show on Earth'.
+Featuring a cast of millions of wildebeest and other ungulates, this episode weaves birth, life and death into a spectacular tapestry, illustrating the concept of ‘survival of the fittest' in all of its tragic, comic, violent and awesome splendour.

 Safari by road

 Nairobi - 1 night (Bed & Breakfast only)

 Amboseli National Park - 2 nights

 Lion, elephant, buffalo, leopard, cheetah, hippos, crocodiles, wildebeest, zebra, antelope, gazelle, impala, waterbuck, topi, eland, plains game, giraffe, black and white rhino

 This scheduled departure Kenya and Tanzania safari tour is one of a series of tours offered within our East African safari tours tour operators' portfolio; each holiday package incorporating a careful choice of Tanzania hotels, safari lodges or safari camps.
 As well as our Kenya safari and Tanzania safari holidays, we also offer Zanzibar travel and Uganda travel holiday packages.
 Should this Africa safari tour not meet your requirements, we are also happy to tailor an adventure safari to your specific requirements.